HANCORE-linux/omarchy-blackmoney-theme/README.md

 # Black Money
 All about Money - hate it or love it.
 Theme is for https://omarchy.org/.
+- Major color palette of US-Dollar currency and red-accent is chinese renminbi yuan color palette <br>
 - VScode not supported yet <br>

 # Screenshots